ilGhera/wc-support-system/readme.txt

 == Description ==
-Customer care is a very important part of our online store and a support service is essential to bring our e-commerce to the next level.
-WooCommerce Support System integrates into your WordPress site a simple and fast support system, which will allow your users to open ticket assistance for WooCommerce products purchased, then receiving a notification when a reply is published.
+Customer care is a very important part of our online store and a support service is essential to bring our e-commerce to the next level. ilGhera Support System for WooCommerce integrates into your WordPress site a simple and fast support system, which will allow your users to open ticket assistance for WooCommerce products purchased, then receiving a notification when a reply is published.
 The ability to update the ticket with new messages, allows you to keep the logical thread of the conversation, making more productive your work and facilitating the user.